salt-shaker/Perl-Scripts/README.md

 Many of these scripts worked for what they were designed for.
 Quick and easy.
 They are provied as is, for learning.
 Use them at your own risk.

+Also, this is a good read: <a href="https://blog.usejournal.com/what-is-perl-how-relevant-it-is-and-how-to-get-started-d802e7aba2cd">What is Perl?
+How relevant it is and how to get started!</a>

 Below are some snippits from the internet showing that Perl Love.

 <hr>